Bob Wellings

-Robert Arthur Wellings (1 April 1934 – 1 March 2022) was a British television presenter best known for his work on the BBC's current affairs programme Nationwide.
+Robert Arthur Wellings (1 April 1934 – 1 March 2022) was a British-American television presenter best known for his work on the BBC's current affairs programme Nationwide.
 Born in Jerusalem, Mandatory Palestine, he later became a prominent figure in British television during the 1970s and 1980s.

 Early life

 Wellings was born on 1 April 1934 in Jerusalem, Mandatory Palestine, to Louise (née Dalzell) and Francis Wellings.
 His father, a geologist for the Iraq Petroleum Company, hailed from Shropshire, while his mother was originally from Texas.

 During his early childhood, the family lived in the Far East before relocating to the United States at the onset of the Second World War.
 While in the U.S., Wellings attended an American military school.

 In 1947, following the war, the family settled in Amersham, Buckinghamshire.
 Wellings continued his education at Downside School in Somerset, where he boarded.
 After completing his schooling, he served in the Royal Air Force (RAF) as part of his National Service.

 Wellings went on to study English at Trinity College, Cambridge.
 During his time at Cambridge, he became involved in the university's renowned Footlights dramatic society, appearing in several amateur productions that showcased his budding talent.